-FORM 10-K
+FORM 10-K/A Amendment #2

-[X] ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended September 30, 2019

-[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT

-For the period from to

-Commission file number: 333-146834

-Regenicin, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-10 High Court, Little Falls, NJ

-(Address of principal executive offices)

-(Zip Code)

-Registrant's telephone number: 973 557

-Securities registered under Section 12(b) of the Exchange Act registered not applicable

-Title of each class Name of each exchange on which

-None

-Securities registered under Section 12(g) of the Exchange Act:

-Title of each class

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes [] No [X]

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes [X] No []

-Indicate by checkmark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [] No [X]
+· · · · · · · · · · · · · · · · · · · \boxtimes ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2021 TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File Number: 333-146834 Regenicin, Inc. (Exact name of registrant as specified in its charter) Nevada 27-3083341 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) (A 10 High Court, Little Falls, NJ 07424 address of principal executive offices) (Zip Code) Regi 8914 istrant's telephone number: 973 557 Sec Curities registered under Section 12(b) of the Exchange Act Title of each class Name of each exchange on which registered None not applicable Sec urities registered under Section 12(g) of the Exchange Act: Title of each class None icate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities . \square Yes \boxtimes No icate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the . \square Yes \boxtimes No the icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \boxtimes icate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if , every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T to submit and post such files). \Box Yes \boxtimes No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No []
+(§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X]
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes Yes \square No